alliechoate/webpage/content/about.md

 images: ["/images/TJ.jpg"]
 ---

-Hi!
-My name is Allie, and I am a third year student in the Clinical Psychology PhD program at the University of South Florida.
-I work under the mentorship of Dr. Marina Bornovalova, and am broadly interested in personality pathology and other externalizing behaviors.
-You can find out more about my research interests [here](https://alliechoate.netlify.com/portfolio/), or view my CV [here](https://drive.google.com/file/d/1YQmDPkmclBLfb7_futzazynfCyC9mMJz/view?usp=sharing)!
+Hello!
+My name is Allie, and I am a third year clinical psychology PhD student at the University of South Florida.
+I completed my BA in psychology at the University of Missouri, and now work under the mentorship of Dr. Marina Bornovalova at USF in Tampa.
+Broadly speaking, I am interested in personality pathology and other externalizing beahviors, as well as the application of quantitative methodologies to better understand psychological phenomena.
+You can find out more about my research interests [here](https://alliechoate.netlify.com/portfolio/), or view my CV [here](https://drive.google.com/file/d/1YQmDPkmclBLfb7_futzazynfCyC9mMJz/view?usp=sharing).

+**Statistics & Coding Experience:**

-I am also interested in applying new quantitative methodologies to better understand psychological phenomena.
-I am an avid R user, and have experience teaching R at the graduate level as well for our intro to Regression/Anova course.
-I made this website primarily to host code/teaching materials I've made with the hopes that some of these resources may be helpful for other researchers or students!
-Please feel free to reach out to me with any questions about any of the materials!
+  - I have experience working in JASP, JMP, Matlab, MPlus, SAS, & SPSS, but consider myself to be an avid R user.
+I have experience teaching R at the graduate level for our intro to Regression/Anova course, and have posted my teaching materials [here](https://alliechoate.netlify.com/post/reganova/).

+I made this website primarily to host code/ materials I've made with the hopes that some of these resources may be helpful for other researchers or students! _Please feel free to reach out to me with any questions about my code/materials!_

 <br><br>